Logging

 Here’s what websockets logs at each level.

-• Exceptions raised by connection handler coroutines in servers
+• Exceptions raised by your code in servers

 • Exceptions resulting from bugs in websockets